-It is a foundational result in the theory of rigid cohomology, established by Berthelot, that this definition is not only independent of the formal scheme $\mathfrak{P}$ but also on the compactification $\overline{X}$ (see \cite[Proposition 8.2.1]{LeStum2007}).
-Note that if $X$ is already proper then convergent cohomology coincides with rigid cohomology.
+It is a fundamental result of the rigid cohomology theory established by Berthelot that this definition is not only independent of the formal scheme $\mathfrak{P}$, but also of the compactification $\overline{X}$ (see \cite[Proposition 8.2.1]{LeStum2007}).
+Note that if $X$ is already proper, then the convergent cohomology coincides with the rigid cohomology.